diffblue/gitlab/doc/subscriptions/index.md

 GitLab for Open Source Program benefits apply to an entire GitLab namespace.
 To qualify for the GitLab for Open Source Program, **all projects in an applicant's namespace** must carry an [OSI-approved license](https://opensource.org/licenses/).

+To add a license:

+1. On the top bar, select **Menu > Projects** and find your project.
-Click `Add LICENSE` from the project's overview page to select an open source license.
-If the license you prefer is not available as a license template, manually copy the entire, unaltered [text of your chosen license](https://opensource.org/licenses/alphabetical) into the `LICENSE` file. from Note that GitLab defaults to **All rights reserved** if users do not perform this action.
+1. On the overview page, select **Add LICENSE**.
+If the license you want is not available as a license template, manually copy the entire, unaltered [text of your chosen license](https://opensource.org/licenses/alphabetical) into the `LICENSE` file.
+Note that GitLab defaults to **All rights reserved** if users do not perform this action.

 Applicants must add the correct license to each project in their respective groups or namespaces When you're sure you're using OSI-approved licenses for your projects, you can take your screenshots.